poppinlp/file-changed/README.md

 Add files to collection.

-Return `true` for add successfully.
-Return `false` for repeat file or file not found by path.
+Return `this` for chain operation.

 #### rmFile(path[, path2 ... pathN])

 Remove files from collection.

-Return `true` for remove successfully.
-Return `false` for no such file in collection.
+Return `this` for chain operation.

 #### check([path1 ... pathN])